OlexLab/temporal-bert/README.md

 # temporal-bert
 A collection of temporally fine-tuned BERT and Clinical BERT models, and associated code, designed for performing temporal type disambiguation.

 The models in this repository were temporally fine-tuned on 2 types of temporal tasks: binary temporal sentence classification and multi-label temporal type classification.
-Fine-tuning and other details are described in Amy Olex's dissertation titled "Temporal disambiguation of relative temporal expressions in clinical texts using temporally fine-tuned contextual word embeddings." <reference to be added>
+Fine-tuning and other details are described in Amy Olex's dissertation titled "Temporal disambiguation of relative temporal expressions in clinical texts using temporally fine-tuned contextual word embeddings."
+REFERENCE TO BE ADDED UPON GRADUATION

   All BertBase models are initilized from the original "bert-base-uncased" model described in Devlin et.al.
 All ClinBioBert models were initilized from the BERT model fine-tuned on biomedical literature and clinical notes by Alsentzer et.al.